2025 Annual Report

 “As an emerging professional in this field, it is very valuable to hear about the paths that other states and organizations have taken.
 I have a newfound sense of the role that public-private partnerships plays and I met some very well networked people, and it was a major contribution to meet so many experts from across the region.“

-Fall 2024 Conference Attendee
+-Fall 2024 Conference Attendee

-NERC's Fall 2024 Conference took place October 28–30 at SUNY ESF in Syracuse, New York, bringing together 193 attendees from across the U.S. and Canada.
 The event was hosted in partnership with the Center for Sustainable Materials Management at SUNY ESF and in collaboration with the Institute for Sustainability Engagement at Syracuse University.

+The program featured two keynote speakers: Dr. Gary Cooper, CEO and CoFounder of Rheaply, and Erin Simon, Vice President and Head of Plastic Waste and Business at the World Wildlife Fund.
 Over two and a half days, participants engaged with expert speakers covering a wide range of topics, including extended producer responsibility (EPR), organics, reuse, sustainable procurement, and more.

 Bottle Bill

-FY 2025 Chair:
+FY 2025 Chair: Tom Metzner, Connecticut DEEP

 DE&I